tdbianco/starter-hugo-academic/content/post/2025-01-09-what-i-learned-when-i-couldn-t-rewrite-my-papers/index.en.md

 Three years ago, I wrote a blog post '[I wish I could rewrite my papers](https://tdbianco.netlify.app/post/i-wish-i-could-rewrite-my-papers/)'.
 At the time, I was reflecting on how the dehumanizing language used in scientific publications had been ingrained in me through my medical and research training.
 I had walked away from the medical profession because I couldn't bear the loss of seeing patients as humans.
 The pressure to conform to this standard---and my fear of lacking the strength to resist it---scared me away from a career I had spent most of my twenties building toward.

 When I entered the research world as my plan B, I quickly embraced its atmosphere of pluralism, internationalism, and intellectual exchange.
 The identity of the traveling, progressive researcher became my most cherished one.
-What I didn't realize then was that while medicine had placed me on the frontlines of witnessing relationships devoid of empathy, research had kindly placed a screen between me and others.
+What I didn't realize then was that while medicine had placed me on the front lines of witnessing relationships devoid of empathy, research had kindly placed a screen between me and others.

 As a researcher, I saw only a few participants at a time.
 The ritual of informing and consenting gave me a reassuring sense of goodness, as though I were giving them agency.
 By the time I wrote up the results, those encounters were long gone.
 I described abstract categories, group averages, and p-values.
 During my PhD and early postdoc years, I thought I had left behind the dehumanizing aspects of medicine for a field that neutrally contributed to the greater good.
 I didn't see how this screen, while helping me feel I had escaped dehumanization, was also pushing me further from a realization I had made years earlier, during my final year of medical school.